• Skip to primary navigation

 What are some dipping sauces I can use for fish sticks?

 Ooh, this is one of the best parts!
 The sky is the limit.
-Stick with classic ketchup, dijon, or yellow mustard, or tartar sauce.
-Maybe you have a thicker dressing you'd like to use like thousand islands or ranch.
-For a twist, use a mix of mayo and ketchup, or for a little heat mayo and sriracha.
-Even a simple squirt of lemon or a drizzle of garlic butter would be great!
+Stick with classic ketchup, dijon, yellow mustard, or tartar sauce.
+Maybe you have a thicker dressing you’d like to use, like Thousand Islands or Ranch.
+For a twist, mix mayo and ketchup, or for a little heat, mayo and sriracha.
+Even a simple lemon squirt or a garlic butter drizzle would be great!

 Can I use this recipe with frozen fish?